IUPAC/WFChemCookbook/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Send us a note to help us improve the Cookbook
+about: Create a report to help us improve the Cookbook
-title: ''
+title: ' '
-labels: ''
+labels: bug
-assignees: ''
+assignees: ' '
 ---

-**Describe the bug**
+** Describe the bug**

-A clear and concise description of what the bug is.
+Please provide a clear and concise descriptoon of what the bug is.

 **To Reproduce**

-Steps to reproduce the behavior:
+Steps to reproduce the behaviour

-1. Go to '...'
+1. Go to ' '
-2. Click on '....'
+2. Click on ' '
-3. Scroll down to '....'
-4. See error
+3. Run cell ' '
+4. Download ' '
+5. Command run was ' '

-**Expected behavior**
+**Expected behaviour**

-A clear and concise description of what you expected to happen.
+A clear and concise desctiption of what you expected to happen.

-**Screenshots**
+**Screenshots/screen recordings**

-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots to help explain the problem.

-**Desktop (please complete the following information):**
- - OS: [e.g. iOS]
- - Browser [e.g. chrome, safari]
- - Version [e.g. 22]

-**Smartphone (please complete the following information):**
+If useful, add a screen recording.

+**Environment**

- - Device: [e.g. iPhone6]
+- Device: [e.g mobile/desktop]
- - OS: [e.g. iOS8.1]
+- OS: [e.g iOS]
- - Browser [e.g. stock browser, safari]
+- OS ver: [e.g Ventura 13.2]
- - Version [e.g. 22]
+- Browswer: [e.g. Safari]
+- Python ver: [e.g 3.10]
+- List of conda packages (conda list):
+- IDE: [e.g VSCode]

 **Additional context**
-Add any other context about the problem here.
+Any other context about the problem here.